dvklopfenstein/pmidcite/README.md

 The databases, MEDLINE and PMC, are separate entities whose combined articles comprise 94% of all of the coverage indexed by PubMed ([1] S2).
 MEDLINE is a highly selective database started in the 1960s.
-PMC, started in 2000, is an open-access database for full-text papers that are free of cost to the reader.
+PMC, started in 2000, is an open-access database for full-text papers that are free of cost to the researcher.

 Take a [**quick tour**](https://www.nlm.nih.gov/pubs/techbull/ma20/brief/ma20_pubmed_essentials.html) of [**PubMed**](https://pubmed.ncbi.nlm.nih.gov)